neonite2217/python-projects/README.md

 If you have any questions, suggestions, or just want to say hello, feel free to reach out to [me](https://veilmsg.pythonanywhere.com/user/biswaketan_378167/?ref=dashboard_915%23959)

+## Contributing

+Contributions to this repository are welcome!
+If you have any ideas for new projects, improvements to existing ones, or bug fixes, please open an issue or submit a pull request.
 If you are new to Github and open source then, visit [here.](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

 ## Steps To Follow